 - First, select the cell range B4:C10.

 - Then, go to the Home tab and select the Border icon under the Font group.

 - After that, select All Borders from the drop-down.

 - That’s it, you can see the cells are now inside a significant border.

-Read More: How to Add Cell Borders Inside and Outside in Excel (5 Methods)
+Read More: How to Insert Border in Excel

 2. Use Keyboard Shortcuts to Apply All Borders

 The keyboard shortcut is the easiest method to apply all borders in a worksheet.
 Let’s see how it works.

 - Then, press Alt + H + B to navigate to the Border option.